eugrdn/me/src/pages/blog/react-socketio-heroku.md

 ![Demo](/blog/react-socketio-heroku/demo.gif)

 Your browser will open the app automatically.
-Deploy is done!